IBM/MAX-Skeleton/README-template.md

 [INSERT DESCRIPTION OF HOW TO USE MODEL ENDPOINT]

-> Example description for image upload models: Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `assets` folder) and get predicted labels for the image from the API.
+> Example description for image upload models: Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `samples` folder) and get predicted labels for the image from the API.

 ![INSERT SWAGGER UI SCREENSHOT HERE](docs/swagger-screenshot.png)

 You can also test it on the command line, for example:

 ```
-$ curl -F "image=@assets/[SAMPLE IMAGE]" -XPOST http://localhost:5000/model/predict
+$ curl -F "image=@samples/[SAMPLE IMAGE]" -XPOST http://localhost:5000/model/predict
 ```

 You should see a JSON response like that below: